 Polkadot is solving the interoperability problem

 First, we’d take a broader look at all cryptocurrencies and categorize Polkadot.
 This will help you understand the project better.
-We divide cryptos into three main categories: currencies, platforms, and tokens.
+We divide crypto projects into three categories: currencies, platforms, and tokens.

 The best-known currency is Bitcoin.
 This category also includes Litecoin, Bitcoin Cash, Dash, and other similar coins.
 Currencies are designed to be digital P2P money.
-They don’t offer much (if anything) besides functioning as digital money.
+The main function is to store and transfer value.

 The king of platforms is Ethereum.
-These are entire ecosystems, which host smart contracts and distributed apps (Dapps).
+These are entire ecosystems, which run smart contracts and distributed apps (Dapps).
 You can think of platforms like iOS or Android.
 They provide a framework for software developers to build apps.
-Other known platforms are EOS, Tron, Zilliqa, and Elrond.
+Other known platforms are BNB Chain, Solana, Terra, and Cardano.

-Tokens are built on these platforms and they don’t have a blockchain of their own.
-Tokens are mostly either utility tokens or governance tokens.
-They play a role inside a specific application or use case.
-DeFi coins, such as Aave, Uniswap, or Chainlink, are great examples of tokens.
+Tokens are always issued on platforms.
+They are usually either utility tokens or governance tokens.
+Tokens play a role inside a specific application.
+DeFi coins, such as Aave, Uniswap, or Chainlink, are good examples of tokens.

 There is no doubt that Polkadot is a platform.
-Even if this is a case, analysts don’t really see it competing against Ethereum or EOS.
+Even if this is a case, analysts don’t really see it competing against Ethereum or other platforms.
 Polkadot doesn’t try to be a “world computer” for smart contracts.
 It is focused on solving the interoperability problem.